lyteword/chspurgeon-tod/volume-7/psalm-150.md

 **Verse 1.** *Praise God in his sanctuary.*

-1\.In his personal holiness.
+1\.
+In his personal holiness.

-2\.In the person of his Son.
+2\.
+In the person of his Son.

-3\.In heaven.
+3\.
+In heaven.

-4\.In the assembly of saints.
+4\.
+In the assembly of saints.

-5\.In the silence of the heart.
+5\.
+In the silence of the heart.

 **Verses 1-6.** God should be praised.
 Where?
 (Ps 150:1).
 Wherefore?
 (Ps 150:2).
 Wherewith?
 (Ps 150:3-5).
 By whom?
-(Ps 150:6).— *C.A.D.*
+(Ps 150:6).— *C. A. D.*

 **Verse 2.** *His excellent greatness.* Wherein the greatness of God is specially excellent, and where it is best seen.

 **Verse 2.** *Praise him for his mighty acts.*

-1\.For us.
+1\.
+For us.
 Election.
 Redemption.
 Inspiration.

-2\.In us.
+2\.
+In us.
 The work of enlightenment in the understanding; purification in the heart; quickening in the conscience; subjugation in the will.

-3\.By us.
+3\.
+By us.
 Thought through us; felt through us; spoke through us; worked through us.
-To him be all the glory!— *W.J.*
+To him be all the glory!— *W. J.*

 **Verse 2.** *Praise him according to his excellent greatness.*

-1\.Reverently, according to the greatness of his being.
+1\.
+Reverently, according to the greatness of his being.

-2\.Gratefully, according to the greatness of his love.
+2\.
+Gratefully, according to the greatness of his love.

-3\.Retrospectively, according to the greatness of his gifts.
+3\.
+Retrospectively, according to the greatness of his gifts.

-4\.Prospectively, according to the greatness of his promises.— *W.J.*
+4\.
+Prospectively, according to the greatness of his promises.— *W. J.*

 **Verse 2.** What the exhortation requires.

-1\.That men should study God's works, and observe the glory of God in them.
+1\.
+That men should study God's works, and observe the glory of God in them.

-2\.That they should meditate on his greatness till they realize its excellence.
+2\.
+That they should meditate on his greatness till they realize its excellence.

-3\.That they should openly proclaim the honour due to him.
+3\.
+That they should openly proclaim the honour due to him.

-4\.That they should not contradict in their life the praise they speak.— *J.F.*
+4\.
+That they should not contradict in their life the praise they speak.— *J. F.*

 **Verse 3.** *Praise him with the sound of the trumpet.*

-1\.When you fight.
+1\.
+When you fight.

-2\.When you conquer.
+2\.
+When you conquer.

-3\.When you assemble.
+3\.
+When you assemble.

-4\.When you proclaim his Word.
+4\.
+When you proclaim his Word.

-5\.When you welcome Jubilee.
+5\.
+When you welcome Jubilee.

 **Verses 3-6.**

-1\.The variety of the ancient service of worship necessitating serious expenditure; consecration of high talent; hard and constant toil.
+1\.
+The variety of the ancient service of worship necessitating serious expenditure; consecration of high talent; hard and constant toil.

-2\.The lessons of such service.
+2\.
+The lessons of such service.

 a) God should be worshipped royally.